ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### Creative work assertion

 A creative work assertion states that an asset was the product of creative effort, such as an original photograph or artwork.
 [Schema.org](https://schema.org/) provides a set of types and metadata fields, including [CreativeWork](https://schema.org/CreativeWork), which describes a representation of creative effort.
 This assertion provides information about the asset, including who created it and the date/time of publication.

+A creative work assertion has the label `stds.schema-org.CreativeWork`.

 For example:

 ```json
 ...